AdobeDocs/commerce-learn.en/help/site-management/create-grouped-product.md

 ## Add the third simple product to the existing grouped product

-Include the appropriate position number (anything except `1` or `2`), which are used for the first two products originally associated tothe grouped product.
+Include the appropriate position number (anything except `1` or `2`), which are used for the first two products originally associated to the grouped product.
 For this example, the position is `4`.

 ```bash
 curl --location --request PUT '{{your.url.here}}/rest/default/V1/products/my-new-grouped-product/links' \